lone4alker/Unstitched/README.md

-# Envato Seller Landing Page
+# Unstitched Seller Landing Page

 Modern single–page experience for onboarding Envato sellers.
 The page is built with **React 18 + TypeScript + Vite**, styled with **Tailwind CSS**, and animated with **Framer Motion**.